objectscript/Polymetric-Dashboard/docs/CreatingNewSensors.md

 	}
   ```

-3. After the counting loop, add another that call SetSensor() for each group found in the counting loop
+3. After the counting loop, add another loop that call SetSensor() for each audit type

   ```
   // Iteration begins at the empty string